SuperVnTools/Aokana-Extractor-Extra-2/README.md

     * extract data from input_file.dat to output_path
   * python3 extract.py <input_file.dat>
     * display file(s) contained in nput_file.dat

+* extract-2.py-
+     converts extra 2, use it the exact same way as extract
 * convert.py -
   * convert group of files from webp format to png(ffmpeg required)